 Faculty members who are interested in proposing new UO Global Seminars programs are welcome to do so and will find the relevant information on our UO Global Seminars page.

 There are numerous opportunities for UO faculty members to teach at UO Centers Abroad.
 Faculty members who want to propose programs of their own design should read the UO Global Seminars page.
-Those faculty members who are interested in teaching courses in the existing (regular) programs at these sites should contact Roger Adkins for instructions and information.
+Those faculty members who are interested in teaching courses in the existing (regular) programs at these sites should check out the AHA webpage for prospective visiting faculty.
 Opportunities may vary from site to site and year to year.

 Bellagio Center Residencies and Fellowships.
 Deadlines for Bellagio Center awards vary by program.
 No internal UO contact.